grtm77/mytest_v2/README.md

 ![Banner](./images/test.gif)

 Gateway deployment planning consists of two key steps: roadside sensor node coordinate collection and relay node optimal deployment location calculation.
-This system provides 8 test data sets that can be used for testing.
+This system provides 8 test [datasets](https://github.com/drggboy/mytest_v2/tree/master/Datasets) that can be used for testing.
 You can also use the mark mode in the system to mark node coordinates for relay node calculations.

 # Usage